 - You or your attorney agreed in writing that the debt collector may contact your employer.

-A debt collector may call your employer once, without prior written contact, to verify your employment.
+A debt collector may call your employer once to verify your employment.
 Healthcare providers and their agents may also call your employer to find out if you have medical insurance.
 Otherwise, the debt collector must contact your employer in writing.
-If the collector receives no response to its written communication within 15 days, it may call or otherwise contact your employer.
+If the collector receives no response to its written contact within 15 days, it may then call or otherwise contact your employer.

 Generally, a debt collector cannot contact your family, neighbors, or other people about your debt unless:

-- The debt collector is contacting other people to get your location information;
+- The debt collector is doing so to get your location information;

-- A court has given the debt collector permission to contact other people;
+- A court has given the debt collector permission to do so;

 - If, after the debt collector sued you and a court entered judgment against you, it is reasonably necessary to contact other people to effectuate the judgment; or